 - Social skills: This category involves the application of empathy as well as negotiating the needs of others with your own.
 This can include finding common ground with others, managing others in a work environment, and being persuasive.

-You can read a bit more about these different categories here.
 The order of these emotional competencies isn’t all that relevant, as we all learn many of these skills simultaneously as we grow.
 It’s also important to note that, for our purposes, we’ll only be using this as a guide.
 Emotional intelligence isn’t an area that most people receive formal training in.
 We’ll let psychologists argue over the jargon and models, but for now let’s explore what each of these mean and how to improve them in your own life.

 Before you can do anything else here, you have to know what your emotions are.
 Improving your self-awareness is the first step to identifying any problem area you’re facing.
 Here are some ways to improve your self-awareness: